jordn/conda-auto-env/README.md

 # conda-auto-env

+**Modified to work with ZSH**

 Automatically activate a conda environment when entering a folder with an environment.yml file.

 If the environment doesn't exist, conda-auto-env creates it and activates it for you.